 We work to achieve this mission through the following activities and impacts:

-- We research to improve the well-being of people who trade sex by using participatory approaches to translate evidence into action.
+- We research to improve the wellbeing of people who are trafficked for sex by using participatory approaches to translate evidence into action.

-- We educate by developing materials and curriculum based on the experiences of trafficking survivors to share with scholars and students in order to enhance leadership and grow changemakers.
+- We educate by developing materials and curricula based on the experiences of trafficking survivors to share with scholars and students in order to enhance leadership and grow changemakers.

 - We engage diverse communities by cultivating strong relationships and convening survivors, practitioners, and researchers to identify best practices and policy recommendations for addressing sex trafficking.

 The Tree of Transformation illustrates our approach to ending human trafficking through social transformation.
 It includes the key foundations, motives, and action areas of STREETS that prioritize the wellbeing of survivors.
 At its roots, STREETS is grounded in trauma-informed philosophies and strategies that motivate and animate our work in higher education.
 The base and trunk represent our core that grows from the Wisconsin Idea and 4W’s vision to make life better for women and the world better for all.
 The tree’s canopy represents STREETS’ three main action areas of education, research, and engagement and their subcomponents.
 Surrounding the canopy are elements that permeate all action areas and allow us to achieve fruitful outcomes that are improving practice, expanding a circle of care for survivors, and investing in the next generation of scholars and advocates.

 Creative collaboration in higher education driving social change toward wellbeing, hope and an end to exploitation and human trafficking